 When peppercorns start to appear and are small in size, insects suck the juice.
 This is when all the pepper gets contaminated.
 Copper sulphate and other chemical is sprayed to the corns.
 If left unattended depending on the soil health corns will get damaged and their will be no weight.
 It is locally called as pollu kurumulaku, it means all the juice and content has been drained off and just the outer skin will be left.

-Bordeaux mixture (copper sulfate plus lime) is the first resort used by any pepper farmer, for that matter all fruits and vegetables are sprayed with bordeaux mixture.
+Bordeaux mixture (copper sulphate plus lime) is the first resort used by any pepper farmer, for that matter all fruits and vegetables are sprayed with Bordeaux mixture.
 It is considered a organic compound and is widely used by organic farmers.

-Copper sulfate is also used by meat traders to increase instant weight in cattle.
+Copper sulphate is also used by meat traders to increase instant weight in cattle.
 When high dose is forcefully fed to cattle.
-Instant kidney failure occurs causing 15 to 20 liters of water getting stored in the cattle, ultimately increasing the weight.
+Instant kidney failure occurs causing 15 to 20 litres of water getting stored in the cattle, ultimately increasing the weight.

-Copper sulfate is highly toxic.
-It can cause kidney failure, coma, severe intravascular hemolysis, hepatotoxicity.
+Copper sulphate is highly toxic.
+It can cause kidney failure, coma, severe intra-vascular haemolysis, haepatotoxicity.

 It is nature’s law every living being should get their share of food.
 So by spraying chemical you are creating a imbalance in your farm.
 Modern farming is creating excess of food.
 Which ultimately gets wasted. scavengers, Insects and micro organism eat away waste food and grains stored in the granaries.
 So nature is anyways feeding all its creature.
 Because of greed humans create misery in their life.